radumas/uw_machine_learning/README.md

-# ml-foundations
+# University of Washington Machine Learning Specialization
-Publishing fully OpenSource iPython notebooks from Coursera Machine Learning Foundations
+Publishing fully OpenSource iPython notebooks from the [University of Washington Machine Learning Coursera Specialization](https://www.coursera.org/specializations/machine-learning) using pandas & scikit-learn instead of SFrames & GraphlabCreate.

-**NOTE: Quiz/Assignment code SHOULD NOT be posted to the repo** The `.gitignore` file has been created such that any file with `hw` in its name will not be pushed to github.
+I'm skipping the first course, "Foundations" because all of the data for the examples was only available in binary `gl` format.

 ## Resources
 - [GraphLab Create translator](https://dato.com/learn/translator/)